JerrySagwa/Com4tVim/README.md

 # ComfortVim
-easy and powerful configuration for vim
+simple and powerful settings for vim